VR-Rathod/Code-Note/pages/MongoDB.md

 - # Backup & Restore
   collapsed:: true
 	- ## mongodump & mongorestore
+		- `mongodump` is MongoDB's built-in logical backup tool.
+It reads documents from the database and writes them as BSON files to disk.
+It works on any MongoDB deployment (local, Atlas, replica set) and supports filtering by database, collection, or query.
+The `--gzip --archive` flags produce a single compressed file instead of a directory tree — easier to store and transfer. `mongorestore` reverses the process.
+Use `--drop` when restoring to a non-empty database to avoid merging old and new data.
 		- ```bash
 		  # Backup entire database
 		  mongodump --uri="mongodb://localhost:27017" --out=/backup/